The BSc Physics with Nuclear Technology course is the only one of its kind in Scotland, and is accredited by the Institute of Physics (IoP).

 As the course has a focus on nuclear technology, you will be prepared for a career in the nuclear power industry, or in the use of nuclear technology in the healthcare sector.

 Nuclear technology has far-reaching applications for our world; in medical imaging, environmental monitoring, radioactive dating, and nuclear energy generation.
 Nuclear physics and radiation detection are also prerequisites in conducting research in nuclear and particle physics at large laboratories such as CERN, the European organisation for Nuclear Research.

-4 Highers at BBBC including Maths and Physics or Maths at B plus Physics at National 5 at B. English also required at National 5.
+4 Highers at BBBC including Maths or Applications of Maths and Physics or Maths at B plus Physics at National 5 at B. English also required at National 5.